 Most Wikipedia articles sport references.
 But references to which material?
 Only experts know which books, articles, and essays are worth citing from!
 The truth is that the Wikipedians - many of them teenagers - cannot do the referencing and research that are the prerequisite to serious scholarship (unless you stretch these words to an absurd limit).

 Research is not about hoarding facts.
 It is about identifying and applying context and about possessing a synoptic view of ostensibly unrelated data.
 The Wikipedians can't tell hype from fact and fad from fixture.
 Many of them lack the perspectives that life, experience, exposure, and learning -structured, frontal, hierarchical learning - bring with them.
 Knowledge is not another democratic institution, it cannot be crowdsourced.
 It is hierarchical for good reason and the hierarchy is built on merit and the merit is founded on learning.

-in 1928, was the outcome of seventy years of combined efforts of 2,000 zealous
+first published in 1928, was the outcome of seventy years of combined efforts

-and industrious volunteers.
-The difference between the Wikipedia
+of 2,000 zealous and industrious volunteers.
+The difference

 Q: Your article ‘The Six Sins of the Wikipedia’ really became a reference since it was published 3 years ago.
 Anarchy was one of the sins you described in it.
 In fact, although the Wikipedia was called in the beginning a free and democratic project, after your report –and some other studies and books- Jimmy Wales and the directors stopped talking about democracy.
 Now they talk about the anarchy involved in all the process.
 Do you feel responsible for some of these changes?